On the numerically and cohomologically trivial automorphisms of elliptic surfaces II: $\chi(S)>0$: General upper bounds for and

 \subsection{Cohomologically trivial automorphisms}

 Next we study the cohomologically trivial automorphism group $\Aut_\ZZ(S)$, mainly in the case where $J(S)$ is rational.
-Then the bounds from Proposition \ref{prop: pg=0 bd J(S)} (1) carry over directly, so we will be mainly concerned with the isotrivial cases from Proposition \ref{prop: pg=0 bd J(S)} (2), but we keep the arguments as general as possible.
+Then the bounds from Proposition \ref{prop: pg=0 bd J(S)} (1) carry over directly, so we will be mainly concerned with the isotrivial cases from Proposition \ref{prop: pg=0 bd J(S)} (2) and (3), but we keep the arguments as general as possible.
+As a quick reference, we record the following special case of Corollary \ref{base-action}.